Blood tests can tell you a lot

 I decided to focus on eating oily fish every week, such as mackerel, sardines, anchovy and salmon.

-Walnuts are already one of my favourite nuts, so they are now my go-to for snacking.
+Walnuts are high in Omega 3s, and were already one of my favourite nuts, so they are now my go-to for snacking.

 Chia and Flaxseed also contain Omega-3, but I find them harder to include in my diet so I decided to focus on walnuts instead.